 The only deterrent to these crimes is constant watchfulness on the part of financial institutions and enforcement agencies.
 Compliance to such basic standards as customer due diligence and knowing customer banking patterns can reduce these crimes by preventing new financial crime conduits from taking root.
 But I’ll talk about that more in my next post.

 Financial crimes, such as money laundering and terrorist financing, have ramifications that reach far beyond their immediate victims.
-They harm everyone from superpowers to large corporations to individuals.
+Financial crimes harm everyone from superpowers to large corporations to individuals.

 (This is a guest post by Mojca)